Deriving Differential Target Propagation from Iterating Approximate Inverses: Differential Target-Prop when a Single Layer is Changing

 Because of the availability of an approximate inverse, we can propagate targets and obtain $\tau_l$ for layer $l$ using Eq.~\ref{eq:target-prop}.
 It has the property that if $h_l$ moves to $\tau_l$, we obtain $\tau_L$ as output:

-for $\beta$ small enough (it acts like a learning rate) and non-zero output gradients.
-We can move parameters $\theta_l$ so that $h_l$ approaches $\tau_l$ by considering $\tau_l$ as a local target for $h_l$, e.g., using what we now call the single layer update Differential Target-Prop (DTP1) update, either by moving activations
+for $\beta$ small enough (it acts like a learning rate).
+We can move parameters $W_l$ so that $h_l$ approaches $\tau_l$ by considering $\tau_l$ as a local target for $h_l$, e.g., using what we now call the single layer update Differential Target-Prop (DTP1) update, either by moving activations

 or with parameter updates (where the update differs from difference target propagation and other proposals which do not have the normalization factor below):